Skip to content

 The correct solution is to open all packages as workspace folders, either separately or via a *.code-workspace file.

-In order to correctly parse the project, for managed projects, IntelliSense needs a file called compile_commands.json.
-One such file is expected in each build folder, and the system build generator (CMake/meson/etc) automatically creates these files when the project is prepared, like during the first build.
+In order to correctly parse the project, for managed projects, IntelliSense requires a file called compile_commands.json.
+One such file is expected in each build folder, and the system build generator (CMake/Meson/etc.) automatically creates these files when the project is prepared, such as during the first build.

 Known Issues